Launch Options

 query parameter as a way to specify Chrome launch options using a JSON object.
 This provides a clean, structured approach to setting up your browser environment, and it allows features like stealth mode, setting headful mode, and custom Chrome arguments.

 While you can always use your own proxy service, we highly recommend using our built-in and first-party residential proxies.
-It is as simple as including proxy=residential
+See our Proxies documentation for detailed information on both our built-in residential proxy and how to use third-party proxies.

 import puppeteer from "puppeteer-core";